 Set clear expectations

-Setting well-defined and realistic expectations can be a challenge for both remote and in-house.
+Setting well-defined and realistic expectations can be challenging for both remote and in-house.
 You can start by defining a project’s scope, delegating tasks to members, and setting due dates.

 Managers can also set clear expectations for the standard quality of deliverables.
-More importantly, you need to set a clear goal that everyone should strive for.
+More importantly, you must select a clear goal everyone should strive for.

-Schedule a consistent 1:1 meeting with your team
+Could you schedule a consistent 1:1 meeting with your team?

 Working in an office setting allows you to communicate with your team at a personal level.
 You can catch up about your lives outside of work, hang out, and more.

 These are often lost in a virtual and remote working environment.
-That’s why it’s important to schedule a 1:1 meeting consistently with your team members.
+That’s why scheduling a 1:1 meeting consistently with your team members is essential.
 Some of the benefits of 1:1 include: